Introduction

 Sofas and Chairs

-- Check seams and folds: Focus on tight spaces where bed bugs love to hide.
+- Check seams and folds: Pay special attention to tight spaces where bed bugs like to hide.

-- Inspect under cushions: Lift and look under all cushions for any signs of bed bugs.
+- Inspect under cushions: Lift and examine all cushions for any signs of bed bugs.

 Curtains and Drapes

-- Examine the folds: Bed bugs can hide in the seams and folds of curtains, so give them a thorough look-over.
+- Examine the folds: Bed bugs can hide in the seams and folds of curtains, so inspect them carefully.

 Inspecting Storage Areas